-- 14.73 Although sufficient employment land is available in the borough to support the identified growth over the period of the Local Plan, it is important that further employment opportunities are not stifled to encourage sustainable economic growth. - 14.74 The council will favourably consider the provision of new employment development which cannot be accommodated within allocated employment areas, particularly those located within settlement boundaries or on suitable previously developed land and conform to the other policies in this Plan.
+- 14.78 Although sufficient employment land is available in the borough to support the identified growth over the period of the Local Plan, it is important that further employment opportunities are not stifled to encourage sustainable economic growth. - 14.79 The Borough Council will favourably consider the provision of new employment development which cannot be accommodated within allocated employment areas, particularly those located within settlement boundaries or on suitable previously developed land and which conform to the other policies in this Plan.

-- 14.75 The council acknowledges that in some instances alternative land may be required which lies beyond the settlement boundary.
+- 14.80 The Borough Council acknowledges that in some instances alternative land may be required which lies beyond the settlement boundary.
 Development on such sites may be considered acceptable where it is on suitable previously developed land, or if no such land is available, adjacent to existing employment areas.
-The council will consider proposals on alternative sites only where they are acceptable in planning and environmental terms and it can be demonstrated that all other sites do not meet the needs of the operator. - 14.76 The applicant will be required to submit a sequential assessment including an appraisal of the suitability of the proposed development against the employment areas identified in the prevailing Employment Land and Premises Review.
-The appraisal should set out the justification why alternative sites are not suitable for the scheme in terms of the operational requirements of the business, including relevant planning and sustainability considerations such as the impact of traffic movements or accessibility for workers. - 14.77 National policy defines office developments which are not ancillary to other B uses classes as a main town centre use.
-As such stand alone office developments fall outside of the scope of this policy and should be considered under policy DM21: Locating Sustainable Town Centre Uses.
+The Borough Council will only consider proposals on alternative sites where they are acceptable in planning and environmental terms and it can be demonstrated that all other sites do not meet the needs of the operator. - 14.81 The applicant will be required to submit a sequential assessment including an appraisal of the suitability of the proposed development against the employment areas identified in the prevailing Employment Land and Premises Review.
+The appraisal should set out the justification as to why alternative sites are not suitable for the scheme in terms of the operational requirements of the business, including relevant planning and sustainability considerations such as the impact of traffic movements or accessibility for workers. - 14.82 National policy defines office developments which are not ancillary to other B uses classes as a main town centre use.
+As such stand-alone office developments fall outside of the scope of this policy and should be considered under Policy DM21: Locating Sustainable Town Centre Uses.

-The Employment Land and Premises Review
+Hinckley and Bosworth Borough Council Employment Land and Premises Review